Mount Austin

 Mount Austin ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Mount Austin was found to have below average cultural diversity, with 83.1% of its population being Australian citizens, 86.9% born in Australia, and 88.4% speaking English only at home.
-The predominant religion in Mount Austin is Christianity, comprising 55.2% of the population.
-Notably, the 'Other' religious category comprises 5.4% of Mount Austin's population, compared to 0.8% across Regional NSW.
+Mount Austin was found to have below average cultural diversity, with 83.1% of its population being Australian citizens, born in Australia (86.9%), and speaking English only at home (88.4%).
+Christianity is the predominant religion in Mount Austin, comprising 55.2% of the population.
+However, the most notable overrepresentation was in the 'Other' category, which makes up 5.4% of Mount Austin's population compared to 0.8% across Regional NSW.

 Frequently Asked Questions - Diversity